xtivia/xsf/README.md

 ##Using the Xtivia Services Framework (XSF) to Create REST Services in Liferay

+**NOTE: This 1.0.0-SNAPSHOT version of XSF was updated on 09-21-15 to address some simplifications in the POM and in the authorizaton model.
+If needed, the prior version is available here under *Releases* as *July 2015 Early Release **

 XSF is a framework that Xtivia has created (and used for multiple client engagements) that enables the rapid development of custom REST services in Liferay.

 As we know the current trend in web application development is toward Single Page Applications (SPAs),where the majority of application functionality is implemented in JavaScript that executes in the browser.
 SPAs then communicate with REST APIs that act as proxies for a wide range of enterprise services and data stores.
 XSF provides a means by which we can rapidly develop these kinds of REST services in a Liferay environment.